Piano

 Please read the latest Student Handbook for more details on what is expected and required for this examination.
 Following the U.D.P.E. presentation, you will perform the other memorized work, your independent study, scales/arpeggios, and sight reading.
 If time allows, you will perform the rest of your non-memorized prepared repertoire.

-As an entering freshman you should enroll in MUA 1010.
-Transfer piano majors should see Dr. Sebba and/or Dr. Edwards to schedule a placement audition.
+As an entering freshman, you should enroll in MUA 1010.
+Transfer piano majors should see Dr. Sebba and/or Dr. Klein to schedule a placement audition.
 Usually, transfers with at least 2 semesters of lower-level college applied study are qualified to enroll in MUA 2010.

 Receiving a final grade of "C" or better for the semester does not imply that a student can enroll in a higher level of piano lessons.
 Each student is evaluated according to the level of literature he/she is performing and how well it is performed during the final jury.
 Jury members will determine whether or not a student is prepared to enroll in a higher level of applied study, and the decision will be recorded on the final jury form.